Melanie-J-Baker/wheres-wally/README.md

-# Where's Wally Project (part of the Odin Project curriculum) - Frontend
+# Where's Wally Project - Frontend

-(Also see backend repository at: github.com/Melanie-J-Baker/wheres-wally-api)
+Where's Wally App (part of the Odin Project curriculum).
+Also see backend repository at: github.com/Melanie-J-Baker/wheres-wally-api

 Built using React (fetching from an Express and MongoDB backend).